Support vector machines on the D-Wave quantum annealer: SVMs on a quantum annealer

 as the kernel function for our experiments.

-\boxit{ In the following, we symbolically write $\texttt{cSVM}(C,\gamma)$ to denote the training of the classical SVM defined by \equsref{eq:qp}{eq:qpzero} with the kernel function given in \equref{eq:kernel}. } For the computational work associated with \texttt{cSVM}, we studied both a quadratic programming solver \cite{numericalrecipes} and two software packages optimized for the task \cite{Chang2001LibSVM, scikitlearn}.
+\boxit{ In the following, we symbolically write $\texttt{cSVM}(C,\gamma)$ to denote the training of the classical SVM defined by \equsref{eq:qp}{eq:qpzero} with the kernel function given in \equref{eq:kernel}. } For the computational work associated with \texttt{cSVM}, we used the C++ library LIBSVM \cite{Chang2001LibSVM}, the Python module Scikit-learn \cite{scikitlearn}, and a quadratic programming solver from the Python package CVXOPT \cite{cvxopt}.
+All packages produced identical results, i.e., the global optimum of the convex optimization problem.